nhsuk/profiles-db-updater/README.md

 to take it's place.

 Validation will fail if the count of records drops significantly.
 The allowable drop in record count is controlled by the `CHANGE_THRESHOLD` environment variable.
-By default this is set to `0.95` which prevent the data being loaded if it is 5% less than the previous count.
+By default this is set to `0.95` which prevents the data being loaded if it is 5% less than the previous count.

 ## Data structure